parkerjbeard/parkerbeard.com/README.md

 # Personal Website

-A clone of [Dario Amodei's personal website](https://darioamodei.com/), built with vanilla JavaScript and CSS.
-The site emphasizes readability, accessibility, and minimalist design.
+A personal essay website built on the foundation of [Dario Amodei's website](https://darioamodei.com/), with additional features and customizations.
+Emphasizes readability, minimalist design, and zero dependencies.

 ## Features

 - Dark mode with system preference detection and persistence
 - Auto-generating table of contents with scroll tracking
 - Smart footnotes system with hover previews
+- Dynamic reading time calculation for all essays
+- Random essay selector
+- Live age counter with precision display
 - Responsive design for all devices
-- Dark/light mode color scheme with smooth transitions
-- Newsletter subscription form
 - Print-friendly styling
-- Accessibility focused
-- Zero dependencies
+- Zero dependencies - pure HTML, CSS, and vanilla JavaScript

-## Technical Details

-- HTML5
-- CSS3 (Custom Properties, Grid, Flexbox)
-- Vanilla JavaScript (ES6+)

-## Project Structure